spatie/server-side-rendering/README.md

 If you're building a SPA that connects to an external API, and the PHP runtime doesn't provide any extra value, you're probably better off using a battle tested solution like [Next.js](https://github.com/zeit/next.js/) or [Nuxt.js](https://nuxtjs.org).

 As a final disclaimer, judging by the amount—well, lack—of people blogging about rendering JavaScript applications in PHP, this whole setup is uncharted territory.
-There might be more unknown caveats lurking around the corner.
+There may be more unknown caveats lurking around the corner.

 If you're still sure you want to keep going, please continue!